Enes Kanter Freedom: United States

+Women's basketball

+On August 7, 2026, Kanter announced that he had officially declared for the 2027 WNBA draft to challenge the concept of trans women in the WNBA despite there having never been a transgender woman in the league.
+He claimed that he meets the eligibility guidelines through self identification.
+At about the same time, Republican politician and former NBA player Royce White announced his own candidacy for playing in women's professional basketball.

+The move created significant controversy.
+In response, the WNBA players' union stated, "We embrace justice, equity, diversity and inclusion.
+Those are the values that unite this Union and allow it to protect women's sports while creating transformational change", adding that "hate, abuse, and demonization of any person or group of people, including transgender people, only fuel fear, division, and harm".
+The WNBA's statement went on the declare that the players "will not be used as political pawns".

+On August 23, 2026, Kanter attended a game between the Chicago Sky and the Indiana Fever (without a ticket having been purchased in his name) and was involved in an altercation with Natasha Cloud before being escorted out of the arena.

 Personal life

 In 2019, he wrote in The Washington Post about the challenge of observing Ramadan during the NBA playoffs, which includes daytime fasting while still playing NBA basketball games.

 He has said that he learned English during college by watching SpongeBob SquarePants and Jersey Shore.

 He began following a plant-based diet in 2020, with the goal of switching to a vegan lifestyle.

 Kanter became an American citizen on November 29, 2021, and also legally changed his name to Enes Kanter Freedom at the same time to mark the occasion.

 Philanthropy

 During the summer of 2018, Kanter held 16 free basketball camps in the United States.
 Also in the same year, Kanter started a fundraiser for wildfire victims in Greece.
 In the summer of 2019, 40 free basketball camps were initially scheduled, but he ultimately hosted 50.
 Another 50 free camps were planned for the summer of 2020.

 Abrahamic Accords Basketball School

 In December 2023, Freedom announced his plans to create basketball schools all over the world that brings Christians, Muslims and Jews together to play basketball.